 In connection to the above criteria, for assessing one's honesty, integrity and good reputation, the Company shall seek for each applicant to a SMP some relevant documents.

 3.3 - Risk management system including the own risk and solvency assessment

-As part of APICIL Group integration, OneLife is integrating the "Système de Management Intégré des Risques Communautaires" (SMIRCo) approach with the aim to obtain the ISO 9001 2015 certification in 2021.
+As part of APICIL Group integration, OneLife integrated the Système de Management Intégré des Risques (SMIR) approach.
+OneLife obtained the ISO 9001 certification in 2021.